iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

     - As this described mechanism of using delegated stake increases the total security bond a validator can offer, the validators will most likely be willing to pay a part of their earned profits to the Assembly holders who deposited their tokens to the validator.
     - This involves a potential risk, as a deposited stake in the Assembly root chain contract can be partially or fully slashed if the validator acts maliciously.
 But, besides this small theoretical risk, delegating stake to a validator will also offer higher rewards for Assembly stakers, as a share of the validators profit will be distributed to the stakers that delegate the stake to the validator.

-## SMR token staking
+## SMR Token Staking

 The Shimmer network has yearly inflation of 8% planned.
 These newly minted Shimmer tokens will be distributed to Shimmer stakers.
 By staking your Shimmer tokens, you will help the network fulfill its purpose of being an incentivized playground for applications to test new IOTA technology features in a real network with real value.

+Additionally, SMR staking for SMR in the live Shimmer network will not be possible on launch, but will be enabled via a protocol update later.

 To learn more about the Shimmer network, read the Shimmer FAQ [here](https://shimmer.network/faqs).